bsherman/ublue-custom/README.md

   - Only on Silverblue: Gnome specific packages
     - gnome shell extensions (appindicator, dash-to-dock, gsconnect)
     - gsconnect (plus dependancies)
-  - On Kinoite and Vauxite:
-    - zenity (used in ublue-firstboot script, available by default in Silverblue)
 - Sets faster timeout on systemd waiting for shutdown
 - Sets some a few custom gnome settings (see etc/dconf)

 ## Applications

 - Unlike the [ublue base image](https://github.com/ublue-os/base), flatpak applications are installed system wide, but are they are still not on the base image, as they install to /var.
-- Also unlike the [ublue base image](https://github.com/ublue-os/base), the "first run script" only executes for the default user which first logs into the system.
+- Also unlike the [ublue base image](https://github.com/ublue-os/base), the yafti "first run script" only executes for the default user which first logs into the system.
 We still use that process to customize flatpak refs and install default apps, but it only needs to run once as we install those apps to system.
 - Custom apps installed on all images:
   - Mozilla Firefox
   - Brave Browser